AI Summary of Peer-Reviewed Research

 Research area:Earth and Planetary SciencesAtmospheric ScienceAtmospheric aerosols and clouds

-What the researchers tested: The researchers combined field measurements of hygroscopicity (how readily particles take up water) with an entropy-based algorithm at two inland and coastal sites.
-They examined seasonal changes in aerosol mixing state, critical diameter, and CCN activity.
+The researchers combined field measurements of aerosol hygroscopicity, or how readily particles take up water, with an entropy-based algorithm at two inland and two coastal sites.
+They compared seasonal mixing-state patterns and examined how mixing state related to critical diameter (Dcri, the particle size at which CCN activity is evaluated) and CCN concentration (NCCN).

 Key points